rfmineguy/2024_barebones_os/README.md

 ![Image](images/rfos.jpg)

+> [!CAUTION]
+> I'd like to explicitely mention that this kernel has not been tested on real hardware, and thus I can't guaruntee the
+> safety of running this outside of a VM.
+A couple things of note:
+> - The FAT12 driver isnt smart in which drive it chooses, which means if the hardware configuration is any different to how the build
+> system is setup I can't guaruntee it won't overwrite data on other connected drives.

 # Context and technologies used
 - As I am developing this on my Mac, I had to setup quite a bit of build steps to get a functioning kernel binary out of it.
   Docker is used to run all the commands that are not supported on macos such as grub.